Esri/collector-tools/CollectorUtils/pro/project_z.md

 Run the tool, the output feature class is Z enabled with vertical datum NAVD 1988.
 The elevation is shown as Z value.

-Once the tool completes, it automatically adds the following columns into the attribute table of the output feature class: POINT_X, POINT_Y, POINT_Z.
+Once the tool completes successfully, a POINT_X, POINT_Y, and POINT_Z field have been added into the attribute table of the output feature class.
 The POINT_Z field contains the newly transformed Z values.

 <img src="https://user-images.githubusercontent.com/24723464/55261242-a52e7c00-5227-11e9-9d81-84d748a98b49.png" alt="Tool5" width="300" height="400">